How to Fly Southwest Like a Travel Expert

 The Best Way to Pay for Airfare on Southwest:

 To pay for your ticket, you should use a points-earning credit card.
-The best credit card for airfare purchases is the American Express Platinum card, which earns 5 Membership Rewards points per dollar.
-The Chase Sapphire Reserve, which earns three points per dollar spent on all travel and dining purchases, is also a great choice.
+The Chase Sapphire Reserve, which earns three points per dollar spent on all travel and dining purchases, is a great choice.
 Chase's Ultimate Rewards points are fully transferrable to Southwest Airlines at a 1:1 ratio (but other transfer options are available).

-Southwest offers three co-branded credit cards.
-The Southwest Premier Card has a newly heightened sign up bonus of 60,000 Rapid Rewards points for spending $2,000 in three months.
+The Southwest Premier Card has a sign up bonus of 40,000 Rapid Rewards points for spending $2,000 in three months.
 Plus, you'll earn 6,000 points on each account anniversary.
 Unfortunately, the Southwest card only earns two points per dollar on Southwest purchases.
 You'll also earn up to 15,000 tier points towards A-List status for spend put on the card.
 The annual fee on this card is $99.

 The Southwest Plus card is nearly identical, but you'll only earn 3,000 points per account anniversary, and won't have an opportunity to earn tier points.
 You'll also pay a lower annual fee of $69.